wilsonmar/oss-perf/puppet.md

 The node sends information about itself like its OS, CPU, block devices, network collected by a facter on the node.

-The Puppet Master requires manual creation of a SSH certificate to each note.
+The Puppet Master requires manual creation of a SSH certificate to each node.

 The master classifies node information and defines a catalog containing dependencies in a **manifest** sent to a node to enforce.